• Skip to content

 Example of Team Meeting Ground Rules

-• Turn off cell phones – cell phones can distract from a productive meeting and result in a lost focus of the meeting topic.
+- Turn off cell phones – cell phones can distract from a productive meeting and result in a lost focus on the meeting topic.

-• Everyone comes to the meeting prepared – Most meetings result in next steps that require team homework.
+- Everyone comes to the meeting prepared – Most meetings result in the next steps that require team homework.
 Team members should take this responsibility seriously and be prepared to discuss agenda items.

 If you look at this list you will notice that each rule supports a focused meeting that is respectful of others without the distractions of technology.